 About our Undergraduate Program

 Students who would like to declare the psychology major must complete Psych 101, our introductory course, and at least 15 university credits.
-When you declare the major, you will have the opportunity to select one of our faculty to serve as your advisor for the major.
+When you declare the major, a faculty member will be designated to serve as your advisor for the major.
 This person can help you navigate course requirements in psychology and can provide advice about graduate school and potential career paths.
 Students who complete the psychology major take classes in statistics, research methods, and the physiological bases of behavior, along with other discipline-specific classes of their choice (e.g., developmental psychology, perception, abnormal psychology, psychopharmacology and addiction, psychology of aging).
 Altogether, students must complete 33 credits in psychology based on requirements outlined in our major checklist.

 Psychology majors can also take advantage of special opportunities available in the department.
 For instance, students interested in graduate school or a research-oriented career might get involved with one of our faculty-directed research labs.
 Our students also benefit from taking advantage of the Field Placement opportunity.
 This is our version of the internship and permits students to step out of the classroom and get some real-world experience with a company or organization that has a psychology-relevant mission.
 The Field Placement is a great way to determine whether a specific career path is right for you and may help you secure a position after graduation (e.g., if the position you apply for requires some relevant work experience).
 Please see our program handbook for additional information about these opportunities.